shegeley/cl-wayland/README.md

 + `:protocol-name` is the name of the protocol.
 + `:protocol-type` determines if a client or server interface is generated.
 Valid values are `:client` and `:server`.
-+ ':protocol-source' tells the generator where to find the xml files.
++ `:protocol-source` tells the generator where to find the xml files.
 Four options are possible: `:wl-server`, for when generating the wayland-server protocol, `:wl-client` for when generating the wayland-client protocol, `:wl-protos` for generating